Renewable energy in South Africa: Biomass

 Biomass is physical biological material that comes from living or recently living organisms.
 It comes from plants or materials derived from plants (lignocellulosic biomass).
 Biomass has the capacity to produce electricity, heat, or liquid fuels.
-Biomass can be used as a direct energy source as heating or cooking fuel, or cab be burned to generate electricity.
-It can also be used indirectly by using its biological processes and producing ethanol, methanol, and fuel that can be used to transportation and cooking processes.
+Biomass can be used as a direct energy source as heating or cooking fuel, or can be burned to generate electricity.
+It can also be used indirectly by using its biological processes and producing ethanol, methanol, and fuel that can be used in transportation and cooking processes.
 Wood is currently the largest producer of biomass fuel—including tree stumps, forest residue, dead trees, and wood chips.
 Animal matter and plant matter can also be converted into forms of biofuel.

 South Africa currently has several biodiesel production facilities in production.
 South Africa's 42 million hectares of natural woodlands and 1.35 million hectares of plantation provide a large potential for biomass production.
 The South African government has a Working for Energy Programme that aims to process biomass energy for various applications.

 Geothermal energy

 Geothermal energy is generated from heat that is stored in the Earth.
-The geothermal energy is that is generated from the Earth's crust is the original formation of the planet and from radioactive decay of material.
+The geothermal energy that is generated from the Earth's crust is the original formation of the planet and from radioactive decay of material.
 Geothermal heat pumps tap into the ground to use this resource as a source of energy.
 The production of geothermal energy is a clean and sustainable form of energy.
 There are currently no geothermal energy practices in South Africa but there are projects underway to implement them.
 Geothermal measurements have been made throughout South Africa, demonstrating that there is high geothermal potential and that the relevant temperatures rank from medium to high on the global scale.